jacobmakarsky/pepe/specs/overview.md

 #### Overview

 The rollup chain can be deterministically derived given an L1 Ethereum chain.
-The fact that the entire rollup chain can be derived based on L1 blocks is _what makes Optimism a rollup_.
+The fact that the entire rollup chain can be derived based on L1 blocks is _what makes Pepe a rollup_.
 This process can be represented as:

 ```text
 derive_rollup_chain(l1_blockchain) -> rollup_blockchain
 ```

-Optimism's block derivation function is designed such that it:
+Pepe's block derivation function is designed such that it:

 - Requires no state other than what is easily accessible using L1 and L2 execution engine APIs.
 - Supports sequencers and sequencer consensus.